TaylorFraser64/TaylorFraser64.github.io/Supermileage CAN BUS PCB/Readme.md

 The microcontroller has a total of four GPIO pins attached to opto-isolators and MOSFETs.
-These opto-isolators can then be connected to the headlight circuitry to supply and remove power./ The Microcontroller was programmed using a library provided by github user Spirilis - https://github.com/spirilis/mcp2515/ This project is currently still under development, and is expected to be completed by competition day in May.
+These opto-isolators can then be connected to the headlight circuitry to supply and remove power./ The Microcontroller was programmed using a library provided by github user Spirilis - https://github.com/spirilis/mcp2515/ This project is currently still under development, and is expected to be completed by competition day in May.\
+** Will have schematic images uploaded on Sunday after I remedy issues regarding my Altium lisence!